cordwella/vortensity_evolution/README.md

 protoplanetary disk can  be generated within seconds and provides a good fit (especially in the outer disk) to the evolution of the disk.

-We provide implementations of the vortensity reconstruction methods in both python and matlab, however the linear analytic solution is only provided in python.

 Please see the associated notebooks for examples of function calls and output.

 Running the python implementation requires matplotlib, numpy and scipy to be installed.
-The matlab implementation works with base matlab.

-Please note that the python and Matlab implementationa have similar looking but different commands to call (and a slightly different implementation of the r to $\tau$ transformation).

 ## Example Output
 ![plot](example.png)